ninth-note/similarity-algorithm/README.md

-# similrity-algorithm
+# similarity-algorithm

-Algorithm for calculating similarity of document to a query using cosine similarity
+Simple algorithm for calculating similarity of document to a query using cosine similarity